 Trade association Is your position on climate change consistent with theirs?
 Please explain the trade association's position How have you, or are you attempting to, influence the position?
-Australian Industry Greenhouse Network Mixed AIGN is a network of industry associations and individual businesses which contribute to the climate change policy debate and see value in joint industry action on climate change in order to promote sustainable industry development We influence the position through participation in discussions on policy and written submissions to respond to proposed Government policy Business Council of Australia Mixed To provide a stable and predictable environment for investment and business activity, the Australian Government's national energy policy should deliver on the vision of: • maximising Australia's competitive advantage in energy through efficient markets • driving growth in our energy resource development and exports • delivering reliable, efficient and competitively priced energy to households and business • realising these growth opportunities while meeting best practice environmental standards and managing Australia's greenhouse gas emissions in line with global efforts We influence the position through participation in discussions on policy and written submissions to respond to proposed Government policy
+Australian Industry Greenhouse Network Mixed AIGN is a network of industry associations and individual businesses which contribute to the climate change policy debate and see value in joint industry action on climate change in order to promote sustainable industry development We influence the position through participation in discussions on policy and written submissions to respond to proposed Government policy.
+The Vice President, Sustainability held a Board position on this association during the entire reporting period.
+Business Council of Australia Mixed To provide a stable and predictable environment for investment and business activity, the Australian Government's national energy policy should deliver on the vision of: • maximising Australia's competitive advantage in energy through efficient markets • driving growth in our We influence the position through participation in discussions on policy and written submissions to respond to proposed Government policy